 Due to provisions of the Affordable Care Act, which eliminated preexisting condition exclusions in 2014, Certificates of Group Health Plan Coverage will no longer be issued after December 31.
 2014.
-Participants may still request a Certificate of Group Health Plan Coverage by submitting this form to your Benefits Administrator.
+Members may still request a Certificate of Group Health Plan Coverage by submitting this form to your Benefits Administrator.

 Date of request:

-Name of participant:
+Name of member:

 Address:

 Telephone number:

 Email address:

-Name and relationship of any dependents for whom certificates are requested (and their address if different from above):
+Name and relationship of any dependents address if different from above): for whom certificates are requested (and their